Projections of SDEs onto Submanifolds: SDEs on manifolds

 with $\bbF_0 = 0$ (note how the drift comes from the quadratic variation of Brownian motion, without having to require time as a driving process).
 This particular form of $\bbF$ is useful because it automatically defines a numerical scheme for the solution of the SDE, similar to the Euler scheme, which cannot be defined in a coordinate-free way on a manifold: the linear structure lacked by $M$ is replaced with iterative interpolations along the $f_x$'s.
 This also has the advantage of guaranteeing that if the maps are valued in $M$, so are all the approximations.

-\say{It\^o-type} Diffusions on manifolds have also been investigated by other authors, most notably by \cite[Ch.4]{BeDa90} (although we refer to the more recent \cite[\S 7.2]{Gl11}), who call the bundle $\text{Diff}_\text{Sch}^{\, n} M$ the \emph{It\^o bundle}, and give a local description of it.
-Although we will not need this formulation in the following chapters, we include a description of it for the convenience of the reader who may wonder how it relates with the other approach.
+\say{It\^o-type} Diffusions on manifolds have also been investigated by other authors, most notably by \cite[Ch.4]{BeDa90} (although we refer to the more recent exposition \cite[\S 7.2]{Gl11}), who call the bundle $\mathrm{Diff}_\mathrm{Sch}^{\, n} M$ the \emph{It\^o bundle}, and give a local description of it.
+Although we will not need this formulation in the following sections, we include a description of it to establish the link with the other approach.
 There are (at least) two ways of describing a fibre bundle $\pi \colon E \to M$: one is by simply exhibiting the manifolds $E,M$ and the surjective submersion $\pi$, and by checking local triviality; this is the approach taken here.
 The second approach involves declaring the base space $M$, the structure group $G$ (a Lie group), the typical fibre $F$ (a smooth manifold, carrying a left action of $G$ by smooth maps) and a covering $\{U_\lambda\}_\lambda$ of $M$ together with maps $g_{\nu\mu} \colon U_\mu \cap U_\nu \to G$ satisfying the cocycle conditions $\forall \lambda, \mu, \nu \ g_{\nu\mu}g_{\mu\lambda} = g_{\nu\lambda}$.
 Then the total space and bundle projection can be reconstructed by gluing all the $U_\lambda \times F$'s together according to the $g_{\nu\mu}$'s:

-Of course, the local description can be obtained from the ordinary one by fixing a local trivialisation, a model for the fibre, a Lie group capturing all transformations of the fibres, etc. Now, we define the candidate bundle of Schwartz-Meyer diffusions to have base space $M \times \bbR_{\geq 0}$ and typical fibre $\text{Hom}(\bbR^n,\bbR^m) \oplus \bbR^m$.
+Of course, the local description can be obtained from the ordinary one by fixing a local trivialisation, a model for the fibre, a Lie group capturing all transformations of the fibres, etc. Now, we define the candidate bundle of Schwartz-Meyer diffusions to have base space $M \times \bbR_{\geq 0}$ and typical fibre $\mathrm{Hom}(\bbR^n,\bbR^m) \oplus \bbR^m$.
 Recall that we observed that the Schwartz bundle is not linear: this should rule out the usual choices $G = GL(n,\bbR), O(n)$, valid for vector bundles.
-Indeed, the transformation laws for $\text{Diff}_\text{Sch}^{\, n} M$ are succinctly modelled by the \emph{It\^o group}
+Indeed, the transformation laws for $\mathrm{Diff}_\mathrm{Sch}^{\, n} M$ are succinctly modelled by the \emph{It\^o group}

-with identity $(I_m,0)$, acting on $\text{Hom}(\bbR^n,\bbR^m) \oplus \bbR^m$ from the left by
+with identity $(I_m,0)$, acting on $\mathrm{Hom}(\bbR^n,\bbR^m) \oplus \bbR^m$ from the left by

 where the trace is taken componentwise.
 Given an open covering $\{U_\lambda\}_\lambda$ (consisting of, say, open balls) of $M$, and charts $\varphi_\lambda \colon U_\lambda \to \bbR^m$, we define